atchoo78/Big-Time-Display/README.md

 ## TrinketM0-Beats.ino

-Highly customized for the super tiny Adafruit Trinket M0 board with integrated Dotstar(tm).
-Uses the Arduino USB Stack and USB Midi Connection, utilizing the MIDI-USB library.
-Preconfigured with 2 separate MIDI ports, which makes it possible to send/receive MIDI even when port 1 is unavailable (when used as a control surface in the DAW, you can't use the port for anything else).
+Highly customized for the super tiny [Adafruit Trinket M0 board](https://www.adafruit.com/product/3500) with integrated Dotstar™.
+Uses the Arduino USB Stack and USB Midi Connection, utilizing the [MIDI-USB library](https://www.arduino.cc/reference/en/libraries/usb-midi/).
+Preconfigured with 2 separate MIDI ports/instances, which makes it possible to send/receive MIDI even when port 1 is unavailable[^1]

+[^1]: When used as a control surface in the DAW, most DAWs hijacks the first available MIDI port provided by the device.